Coaches

 Chase has been a competitive cheerleader for seven years, and has now been coaching for nine years.
 He is the current Allstar Tumbling Director at The Stingray Allstars Tampa.

 In 2021, Chase helped coach the elite level 1 team to the gym’s first ever Summit National Championship following an undefeated season.
-He has also won multiple Jamfest, UCA, and Cheersport national championships over the past 4 years with Stingrays.
+He has also won multiple Jamfest, UCA, and Cheersport national championships over the past 4 years with Stingrays!

 He specializes in teaching hardcore basics of athleticism, flexibility, and body awareness to athletes of all ages.
 Chase coaches all tumbling skills and levels including handstands, walkovers, as well as aerial twisting and flipping skills.

+Chase is a Personal Trainer who incorporates gymnastics style training systems with traditional strength training to build extreme ranges of motion and improve athletes’ functional capacity.
 He is great at identifying weaknesses and training them to become strengths.
 His coaching style focuses on improving thoracic mobility and fascial network training to prevent lumbar pain and dysfunction in young athletes and adults.

 Jorge Reyes